xiaorui-ui/WordleMadness/README.md

 To run the application, you will need a local instance of MySQL.
 Install MySQL Community Server at the following webpage: https://dev.mysql.com/downloads/installer/ (Note: When prompted, set connection type to TCP/IP and the server port to 3306 under "Type and Networking").
 When prompted to add a user, add a user with role "DB Admin", username "backend" and set a password.

-Next, connect to the server in the SQL shell using \connect backend@localhost:3306 and create a new database called "wordle".
+Next, connect to the server in the MySQL shell using \connect backend@localhost:3306 and create a new database called "wordle".

 # Running and Deployment